remirror/remirror/.changeset/unlucky-birds-hug.md

 '@remirror/extension-list': patch
 ---

-Improve the performance for large list.
+Improve the performance of large task lists and collapsible bullet lists.